Kashmir dispute needs political solution: Waza

-Srinagar, April 24 (KMS): In occupied Kashmir, the Jammu and Kashmir Peoples League (JKPL) held a party meeting at Mehand in Bijbehra area of Islamabad district.
+Srinagar, April 27 (KMS): In occupied Kashmir, Hurriyat leader and the Jammu and Kashmir Peoples League (JKPL) Chairman, Mukhtar Ahmad Waza has said that Kashmir dispute needs a political solution according to the aspirations of the Kashmiri people.

-The JKPL Chairman, Mukhtar Ahmed Waza, presided over the meeting, which was attended by party members from South Kashmir including Nisar Ahmed Rathar, Molvi Muhammad Rafiq, Shabir Nanwai, Riyaz Ahmed, Fayaz Ahmed and a large number of people of Mehand area.
-During the meeting prevailing situation of occupied Kashmir and various other issues were discussed.
+Mukhtar Ahmad Waza addressing a public gathering at Wularhama in Pahalgam area of South Kashmir said Kashmir dispute has to be resolved in its historical perspective through tripartite talks with the active involvement of all the stakeholders including the Kashmiri people.

-Addressing on the occasion, Mukhtar Waza said, Kashmir is a political dispute and it should be settled through political means in accordance with the aspirations of the people of Jammu and Kashmir.
-“The people of Kashmir and resistance leadership have repeatedly been stating that Kashmir is a political and human issue which needs a political and humanistic approach from New Delhi and Islamabad and that the best way to resolve it is implementation of the UN resolutions,” he said.
+Mukhtar Waza said as long as the Kashmir dispute is not resolved in accordance with the will of the Kashmiri people, peace in the region will remain a distant dream.
+He also paid tributes to martyred youth, Shafaq Shabbir of Shopian, and expressed solidarity with the bereaved family.
+Shafiq Shabbir was killed by Indian troops in Islamabad town, yesterday.

 Recent Comments